-From The Nation's Health: Public health workers taking action on rising US STD rates: Gonorrhea, syphilis making comebacks and Reproductive health comes under attack by Congress, new president and Long-acting reversible contraceptives making gains in popularity, availability and Pharmacists widening access to birth control medications and Supreme Court to rule on law that blocks abortion access: APHA weighs in with court briefs
+From The Nation's Health: Public health workers taking action on rising US STD rates: Gonorrhea, syphilis making comebacks and Reproductive health comes under attack by Congress, new president and Long-acting reversible contraceptives making gains in popularity, availability

 Read our fact sheet on Zubik v.
 Burwell (PDF).

 Read more policy statements in our Policy Statement Database

-Learn more about APHA's Population, Reproductive and Sexual Health Section
+Learn more about APHA's Sexual and Reproductive Health Section

 American Journal of Public Health: Sexual orientation should be considered in teen pregnancy-prevention efforts